December 8 - 10, 2023

 Apply modern biomechanical and surgical principles when correcting elbow incongruities

 - Learn how to incorporate imaging technology and 3D printing into pre-surgical planning

-This workshop has been submitted (but is not yet approved) for 19.25 hours of continuing education in jurisdictions that recognize AAAVSB RACE approval.
+This program has been RACE approved for 19.25 hours of continuing education credit in jurisdictions that recognize RACE approval.